Ragiri/Ragiri/README.md

 Sometime I like using SFML or OpenGl when working with C++ or C <br />

-I have a dual-boot Arch(Manjaro) Linux/Windows.
+I have a dual-boot Arch(Garuda) Linux/Windows.
 I use Linux for programming and daily task, I particularly love configuring my linux. <br />
 And I use Windows for gaming and drawing.

 ## :video_game: Video games